 Global DNS Resolution Balancing

-How DNScale steers DNS queries over an Anycast network to the closest Point of Presence for lower latency and higher resilience.
+How DNScale uses Anycast routing to send DNS queries to a policy-selected Point of Presence for lower latency and higher resilience.

 What you'll learn